Introduction

 Children

 Walter and Hester had two sons and two daughters.
-They all migrated to South Wales except Mark, who chose to stay in Somerset, where he worked as a blacksmith.
+All their children migrated to South Wales except for Mark, who chose to stay in the West Country.
+He worked as a blacksmith at Haselbury, Tarrant Monkton, Preston Plucknett, and Wincanton, before eventually becoming an aeroplane fitter at Westlands in Yeovil.

 References